Return of the Jedi (soundtrack)

 Star Wars: Return of the Jedi (The Original Motion Picture Soundtrack) is the film score to the 1983 film Return of the Jedi, composed and conducted by John Williams and performed by the London Symphony Orchestra.
-The score was recorded at the Abbey Road Studios in January and February 1983.
+Most of the score was recorded in London between January and February 1983 at Abbey Road Studios, with one cue recorded at Olympic Studios.
 Again, John Williams served as producer.
 Herbert W. Spencer, Thomas Newman and Gordon Langford served as orchestrators.
 Engineer Eric Tomlinson, music editor Kenneth Wannberg, and record supervisor Lionel Newman again reprised their respective duties.
 The score earned another Academy Award nomination for Williams.
 Return of the Jedi, which is the original trilogy's shortest score, was only released on a single-LP instead of a double-set like the Star Wars and The Empire Strikes Back soundtracks before it.

 The 1983 original version was remastered by Sony Classical and released on LP in 2015.
 A remastered version of the soundtrack was released by Walt Disney Records on May 4, 2018.
 This remaster was newly assembled from the highest-quality tapes available, rather than sourced from the existing 1983 album masters.